-As a political strategist, leadership trainer and coach, Stacey Chavis prepares leaders for careers in politics and public service.
+As a political strategist and leadership trainer, Stacey Chavis prepares leaders for careers in politics and public service.
 “Public service is a way to work toward the greater good in our community.
 My goal is to use my collective experience in public service to inspire the next generation of public servants to take America forward.”

-In the community, Stacey serves on the Board of United Way of Metropolitan Atlanta, Women’s Leadership Council; League of Women Voters Georgia and National Alumni Board of Oglethorpe University.
+In the community, Stacey serves on the United Way of Greater Atlanta, Johnnetta B Cole Women’s Leadership Cabinet; United Way of Greater Atlanta, Public Policy Committee and National Alumni Board of Oglethorpe University.

 Most recently, Stacey received the Rising Star Award from the Association of Junior Leagues International (AJLI) for her work in educating our community about the real and present dangers of the Commercial Sexual Exploitation of Children.
 She joined the Junior League of Atlanta three years ago and has become an advocate against the commercial sexual exploitation and human trafficking in Atlanta.

 In the Junior League of Atlanta, Stacey serves Vice President for Advocacy and Initiatives.
 She served previously as Political Affairs Committee Chair and for two years on the Commercial Sexual Exploitation of Children Committee.
 Stacey was awarded the ROSE award for her commitment and service to the Junior League of Atlanta.